1.A.1 The Voltage-gated Ion Channel (VIC) Superfamily

 KcsA channels twist around the axis of the pore.
 Conformational changes are prevented by an open-channel blocker, tetrabuthylammonium.
 Random clockwise and counterclockwise twisting in the range of several tens of degrees originate in the transmembrane domain and are transmitted to the cytoplasmic domain.
 This twisting motion may play a role in gating (Shimizu et al., 2008).
 This coupling suggests a mechanical interplay between the transmembrane and cytoplasmic domains.

 The open-state conformation of the KcsA K+ channel has been studied using the Monte Carlo normal mode following simulations.
 Gating involves rotation and unwinding of the TM2 bundle, lateral movement of the TM2 helices away from the channel axis, and disappearance of the TM2 bundle.
+The gating transition is intrinsically multidimensional and described by a rough free-energy landscape (Delemotte et al. 2015).
 The open-state conformation of KcsA exhibits a wide inner vestibule, with a radius approximately 5-7 Å and inner helices bent at the A98-G99 hinge.
 Computed conformational changes demonstrate that spin labeling and X-ray experiments illuminate different stages in gating: transition begins with clockwise rotation of the TM2 helices ending at a final state with the TM2 bend hinged near residues A98-G99.
 The concordance between the computational and experimental results provides atomic-level insight into the structural rearrangements of the channel's inner pore (Miloshevsky and Jordan, 2007).

 Three other bacterial VIC family channels have been characterized functionally.
 One is the 2 TMS LctB channel of Bacillus stearothermophilus (TC #1.A.1.1.2; Wolters et al., 1999), the second is the 6 TMS Kch channel of E. coli (TC #1.A.1.13.1; Ungar et al., 2001), and the third is the Bacillus halodurans 6 TMS voltage-gated Na+ channel (TC #1.A.1.14.1; Ren et al., 2001).
 This last-mentioned protein, called NaChBac, is most similar in sequence to voltage-gated Ca2+ channels (TC #1.A.1.11.1-3).
 A family of these 6 TMS voltage-gated Na+ channels (22-54% identical) is widespread in bacteria, suggesting a fundamental function (Koishi et al., 2004).
 These three proteins are all distantly related to KcsA of S. lividans, particularly LctB.
 Kch has been shown to form tetramers that may function to maintain the membrane potential in the early stationary phase of growth (Ungar et al., 2001).